 Standard Repayment Plans: Payments are a fixed amount that ensures your loans are paid off within 10 years (within 10 to 30 years for Consolidation Loans).
-All borrowers are eligible for this plan.
-You'll usually pay less over time than under other plans.
-Standard Repayment Plan with a 10-year repayment period is not a good option for those seeking Public Service Loan Forgiveness (PSLF).
-Standard Repayment Plan for Consolidation Loans is not a qualifying repayment plan for PSLF.
+All borrowers are eligible for this the amount you would pay on a repayment plan with a fixed payment over 12 years, adjusted according to your income.